607011/surveillancebot/INSTALL.md

 ## Audio

-OGG/Opus support and the Python modules `audiotools` and `pygame` and are needed to process incoming voice messages.
+OGG/Opus support and the Python modules `audiotools` and `pygame` are needed to process incoming voice messages.

 ### Install OGG/Opus support